Brand Safety: A Sure Shot Guide | 07 Nov, 2022

 2. Facebook & Twitter

-Facebook and Twitter made a greater play for video advertising through 2017 to 2019.
+Facebook and Twitter made a greater play for video advertising from 2017 to 2019.
 Both platforms leveraged YouTube’s fails, by making brand safety a central theme to promote their video ads business.
 Despite this, both platforms experienced massive issues ranging from unsafe brand exposure to data privacy violations.